 Should I be working?

-If you are still going to work but have developed a new continuous cough, or a fever/high temperature, or loss of/change in smell or taste in the last 7 days, you should stay at home for 7 days from the start of your symptoms even if you think your symptoms are mild.
-If you live with someone who has a new continuous cough and/or a fever/high temperature, or loss of/ change in smell or taste you should stay at home for 14 days (starting from the day the symptoms first showed).
+If you are still going to work but have developed a new continuous cough, or a fever/high temperature, or loss of/change in smell or taste in the last 7 days, you should stay at home for 10 days from the start of your symptoms even if you think your symptoms are mild.
+If you live with someone who has these symptoms you should stay at home for 14 days (starting from the day the symptoms first showed).